How to Measure Air Quality | 3 Tools Designed To Help You

 As you know, there are tons of microscopic particles floating all around you at any given moment.
 Consequently, there are several types of air quality monitoring devices that give you a variety of information.
 These are just a few of the gadgets that can help you breath easier:

-Foobot is an all-in-one device that detects the really bad volatile organic compounds like methane, ammonia and formaldehyde.
+Foobot is an all-in-one device that detects really bad volatile organic compounds like methane, ammonia, and formaldehyde.
 It also detects carbon dioxide and carbon monoxide.

 Wi-Fi capabilities allow you to sync Foobot with your mobile device so that you can track your air quality when you’re away from home, and you’ll receive alerts if major changes occur.
 The Foobot app even gives you tips for improvement.